 The vibe across this large (over 300-room) property is contemporary art-deco, providing eyefuls of the elegant sophistication you’d expect from a Mayfair hotel – including sparkly crystal chandeliers and lashings of white marble.
 The sense of opulence is further finessed by dedicating much space to communal areas and rest-spots, on each sprawling floor.
 You won’t miss the thoughtful chinoiserie throughout, a nod to the popular embellishments of the era, not to mention to the hotel’s Singaporean owners.

-Back in room, we particularly loved the high-spec designer pieces that imbued the golden days of hospitality, from a leather-encased steamer-trunk bar in-room, to ‘vintage’ mirrored side tables and grand armoires.
+Back in room, we particularly loved the high-spec designer pieces that had luxury hospitality written all over them, from a leather-encased steamer-trunk bar in-room, to ‘vintage’ mirrored side tables and grand armoires.
 So not to forget that you’re in London’s designer district and fun is on the agenda, colour-accented soft furnishings complete the picture.
 A large, sumptuous bath is the focal point of the swanky, minimalist white-marbled bathroom.
 You can tell that the property has set a goal to be an urban retreat at the heart of this bustling capital.

 In-room dining was quite the treat – as Michelin-starred chef Jason Atherton is the man in charge – he runs The Betterment restaurant downstairs.
 Rumour has it at time of press that the dining area is going to be completely reconfigured to make even more of the culinary experience, yet provide a brasserie element for those looking for a lighter bite.
 Just adjacent to the restaurant, is the tea lounge; and outside, a private terrace, both wonderful settings for cha and cakes.
 But if like us you prefer to spend the early afternoon supping cocktails, you must make a stop at the hotel’s ‘pretty in pink’ Pine Bar.